dev-chenxing/mwse-modding-tutorial/docs/4_adding_bandage_features.md

 	    return false
 ```

-So now if we test it in game, and we use the bandage, it won't play the vfx.
+Now, if we test it in-game and we use the bandage, it won't play the vfx.
 That's the first feature done.
 Next, we want the duration of the effect to vary depending on your character's survival skill.

-So let's create a variable called `duration` and use it in the table of effects we pass in the `applyMagicSource()` function.
-And then create a function called `getEffectDuration()` that accepts `e.reference` as the argument and returns the duration to the `duration` variable.
+Let's create a variable called `duration` and use it in the table of effects we pass in the `applyMagicSource()` function.
+Then we'll create a function called `getEffectDuration()` that accepts `e.reference` as the argument and returns the duration to the `duration` variable.

 ```Lua hl_lines="1-6 9 16"
 ---@param ref tes3reference